bartbutenaers/node-red-contrib-multipart-stream-encoder/README.md

 ![Stream tabsheets](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-multipart-stream/master/images/stream_tabsheets.png)

-## Adaptive streaming
+### Adaptive streaming
 When we are sending lots of messages to the encoder node (containing lots of data in the payloads), we would run into troubles if the stream cannot handle all that data.
 For example if we have a slow network or a slow client system.
-In that case the stream buffer would start growing until all memory would be consumed.
+In that case the ***stream buffer*** would start growing until all memory would be consumed.
 At the end our system would stop functioning correctly.

 This can be solved by enabling the 'Ignore messages if stream is overloaded' checkbox on the config screen.
 When the stream cannot process all messages, the encoder node will start ignoring input messages.
 As soon as the stream is again ready to process new data, the encoder node will again start processing input messages.
 For example for MJPEG streaming, it is better to send less images than to have a malfunctioning system...

+This option can be disabled if there is a short burst of images, and all of those images should be sended.
+But make sure that you don't overload your system.

+By default the *stream buffer size* is 16 Kbyte in NodeJs, and is called the *high water mark*.
+This default ***memory limit*** can be changed in the encoder's config screen.
+E.g. when working with images, the 16 Kbyte would be exceeded all the time (since a single image will already exceed 16 Kbyte).

+## Streaming basics
+Sometimes data need to be received at high rates.
+For example get N camera images per second, to be able to display fluent video.

+Such high data rates cannot be reached by sending a request for every image:
+1. Request image 1
+1. Wait for response image 1
+1. Request image 2
+1. Wait for response image 2
+1. ...

+Indeed this would result in too much overhead: we would have to wait all the time, some devices cannot handle the overflow of http requests, ...

+In this case (http) streaming is preferred.
+We send a ***single*** (http) request, and the response will be an (in)finite stream of images.
+A *boundary* string will be used as a separator between the images:
+- global headers
+- part headers
+- IMAGE
+- boundary
+- part headers
+- IMAGE
+- boundary
+- part headers
+- IMAGE
+- boundary
+- ...

+Remark: this has nothing to do with *mp4 streaming*.
+In a MJPEG stream each image is compressed (as jpeg), but an mp4 stream also compresses the entire stream (by only sending differences between the images).

 ## Http headers
 At the start of the stream, ***global http headers*** will be send.
 Afterwards each part of the multipart stream will contain ***part http headers***, followed by the real data (e.g. an image).